Financial Aid 101

 If you’re curious about what the average state of student loans in Tennessee looks like, look no further.
-To start, in 2018, 55% of Tennessee college attendees had student loan debt, and on average owed $26,838.

 If your goal is to attend school in Tennessee and you’re looking at ways to finance your education, you have options.
 And both federal and private student loans may be worth considering when researching how to pay for your college degree.